 Combination and mixing occurs when several movable items from different persons are joined together and become component parts or indivisible.
 In such case, the questions arises who the owner of the new item is.

-- In case a person creates a new item by using materials belonging to another person, the owner of the materials will become the owner of such items and have to pay for the work (Sec.
+- In case a person creates a new item by using materials belonging to another person, the owner of the materials will become the owner of such items and must pay for the work (Sec.
 1317 Para 1 CCC).
-But if the value of the work greatly exceeds the value of the materials being used, it is the opposite: the worker will become the owner and have to pay to the former owner the value of the used materials (Sec.
+But if the value of the work greatly exceeds the value of the materials being used, it is the opposite: the worker will become the owner and must pay to the former owner the value of the used materials (Sec.
 1317 Para 2 CCC).

 VI.
 Effect on Third Parties acting in Good Faith